graphprotocol/graph-tooling/packages/cli/README.md

   the system's keychain.
 - `graph local` — Runs tests against a [Graph Node](https://github.com/graphprotocol/graph-node) test environment (using Ganache by default).
-- `graph test` — Downloads and runs the [Matchstick](https://github.com/LimeChain/matchstick) rust binary in order to test a subgraph.
+- `graph test` — Runs tests against the subgraph.
 - `graph add` - Adds a new datasource to the yaml file and writes the necessary changes to other files - schema.graphql, abi and mapping.
 - `graph publish` - Publishes the subgraph to the Graph Network.